Red Guard of Senegal: Organisation

 The Red Guard is part of the Security Legion of the Mobile Gendarmerie.
 It is divided into three "groups of squadrons", each consisting of two squadrons.

-Presidential Guard Group of Squadrons
+Group of Presidential Guard Squadrons (GEGP)

 One squadron of this group works within the presidential palace, and the other in the vicinity of the palace.

-Protection Group of Squadrons
+Group of Protection Squadrons (GEP)

 This group is responsible for the close personal protection of the president.

-Escorts and Services Group of Squadrons
+Group of Escort and Service Squadrons (GEES)

 This group consists of the Mounted Squadron and the Motorcycle Squadron.

-Mounted Squadron

-This is the premier ceremonial unit of the Red Guard.
+The Mounted Squadron is the premier ceremonial unit of the Red Guard.
 It is used for visits by foreign heads of state.
 The guard consists of 120 cavalrymen, including a mounted band of 35 musicians.
 Parades are led by the band, on white horses with their tails dyed red.
 There are three platoons in the squadron; the 1st and 3rd platoons are mounted on bay horses, the 2nd on white horses.

 The squadron also fulfils mounted police duties for the maintenance of public order, notably on beaches.